-Another great album.
-I do think I prefer the prior, but I still like this a lot.
+Frank has done it again.
+I do prefer the prior, but this is good.
 Too bad I'll have to miss the show.
 Would like more dynamic range.
+It's been said.

 Roly Porter - Third Law (Tri-Angle Records)

-Sure, I already talked about it last year, but I was away ahead of time.
+Sure, I already talked about it last year, but I was way ahead of time.
 Amazing spacey future sound design.

 Junior Boys - Big Black Coat (City Slang)